PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 19:55:19
+Last updated: 2024-04-02 19:55:53
-Random Quote: A good decision is based on knowledge and not on numbers. - Plato
+Random Quote: The deepest craving of human nature is the need to be appreciated. - William James